wadmiraal/docker-drupal/README.md

 	drush @docker.wadmiraal_drupal cc all

 This will clear the cache of your Drupal site.
-ALl other commands will function as well.
+All other commands will function as well.